bloominstituteoftechnology/web-module-challenge-prototypes/README.md

 <details>
   <summary>2.
 Local Setup Instructions: From Command Line</summary>

-1. Fork & clone to your local computer.
+1. Fork & clone to your local computer
-1. `cd` into your newly cloned repository.
+1. `cd` into your newly cloned repository
-1. Install dependencies using npm.
+1. Install using `npm`
-1. Run the test command.
+1. Run test command

 ```sh